Relintai/pandemonium_engine_docs/tutorials/scripting/creating_script_templates.md

 that language according to template's file extension.
 For GDScript and C#, the extensions must be `gd` and `cs` respectively.

+Note:
-.. note:: The script templates have the same extension as the regular script
+ The script templates have the same extension as the regular script
           files.
 This may lead to an issue of a script parser treating those templates as actual scripts within a project.
 To avoid this, make sure to ignore the directory containing them by creating an empty `.gdignore` file.
 The directory won't be